MariamManv/python-project-50/README.md

 Utility features:
 * Supports different input formats: yaml, json
-* Generating a report in the form of plain text, stylish and json
+* Generating a report in the form of plain text, stylish and json.

 Usage example: